rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-site Request Forgery (CSRF)/Introduction.md

 Also known as CSRF, is a web security vulnerability that allows an attacker to partly circumvent the [Same-origin Policy](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FClient-side%20Vulnerabilities%2FCross-Origin%20Resource%20Sharing%20(CORS)%2FSame-origin%20Policy%2FIntroduction) in order to cause a victim user to perform an action unintentionally.
 For example, this might be to change the email address on their account, to change their password, or to make a funds transfer.

+Depending on the nature of the CSRF attack, the attacker might be able to gain full control over a user's account.
+If the compromised user has a privileged role, the attacker might even be able to take full control of all of application's data and functionality.

+For a CSRF attack to be possible, three key conditions must be in place:
+1. **A relevant action.** There is an action within the application that the attacker has a reason to induce, this might be a privileged action (such as modifying or deleting user data) or any action on user-specific data (such as changing password).
+2. **Cookie-based session handling.** The action involves invoking HTTP request and must solely rely on session cookies to identify the user who has made the request.
+There must also be no other mechanism in place for tracking or validating session tokens used in the user's request.
+3. **No unpredictable request parameters.** The request that performs the action must not contain any parameters that an attacker cannot determine or guess.
+For example, during password change functionality, it will not be vulnerable if the attacker needs to know the value of the existing password.